-During this wonderful Cultural Tour in Thailand from Bangkok to Krabi (free day at the beach) you will discover wonderful cities such as Bangkok, Ayutthaya, Chiang Rai, Chiang Mai, temples such as Doi Suthep, Wat Rong Suea Ten (the Blue Temple), Wat Rong Khun (the White Temple), parks such as Erawan National Park and Sukhothai Historical Park, Koh Phi Phi Islands and much more.
+During this wonderful 14-day Thailand Itinerary from Bangkok to Krabi (Culture and Beach) you will discover wonderful cities such as Bangkok, Ayutthaya, Chiang Rai, Chiang Mai, temples such as Doi Suthep, Wat Rong Suea Ten (the Blue Temple), Wat Rong Khun (the White Temple), parks such as Erawan National Park and Sukhothai Historical Park, Koh Phi Phi Islands and much more.
 You will visit the most famous floating market in Thailand, Damnoen Saduak, which consists of a labyrinth of narrow canals full of traditional boats where the products that you will visit aboard a traditional boat are sold.
 You will enjoy one free day in Krabi Province, staying in a hotel near the unspoiled Ao Nang beach with the blue waters of the Andaman Sea.
 A short walk along the beach will take you to the boats that provide access to other beaches on the coast and nearby islands.Individual travel request form Enjoy a private tour

 Local travel expert in Vietnam